spacetelescope/pandokia/doc/source/database.rst

  - common.looks_like_a_date() to show day names

  - common.run_previous(), common.run_next()

+See doc/pdk_aware.txt for details on running tests.
+The result of running a test with pdkrun is one or more pdk log files.
+You somehow need to get those to your pandokia server where you can import them into the database with the 'pdk import' command.

 There is a special set of test run names that follow the pattern 'daily_YYYY-MM-DD' where Y/M/D are the year/month/day of the test.